Konrad Adam: Early life and career

 Adam was born in Wuppertal in 1942.
 His father was a lawyer and a railway official who was associated with the George-Kreis group.
-After graduating from high school in the 1960s, he studied history, philosophy and law at the Eberhard Karls University of Tübingen and the Ludwig Maximilians University of Munich before completing post-doctoral studies in law at the Kiel University and passed the state entrance exam for law in Kiel.
+After graduating from high school in the 1960s, he studied history, philosophy and law at the University of Tübingen and LMU Munich before completing post-doctoral studies in law at the Kiel University and passed the state entrance exam for law in Kiel.
 He worked as an editor for the Deutsche Presse-Agentur before joining the editorial board of Frankfurter Allgemeine Zeitung from 1979 to 2000 and was a columnist for Die Welt before retiring in 2007.

 In his journalistic commentary, Adam argued that the welfare state had played a role in declining birth rates among Germans.
 He also expressed criticism of Islam prior to the 9/11 attacks and argued multicultural policies in Europe were partly to blame for facilitating Islamic radicalism.

 Since 2019, Adam has been chairman of the non-partisan Herbert Gruhl Society think-tank and a board member of the Desiderius-Erasmus-Stiftung foundation.